-Babies who are born
+Babies who are born early

-small are at greatest risk.
+at greatest risk.

 Blood vessels in babies born very early are not fully developed.
 Problems from

-an early birth — such as low oxygen levels, changes in blood pressure, and breathing problems — can
+an early birth — such as low oxygen levels, changes in blood pressure, and breathing problems — can damage

-damage these fragile blood vessels, making them leak.
+these fragile blood vessels, making them leak.

 has risk factors for an IVH, such as needing breathing help from a ventilator